strawberryjello/polymer-intro/polymer-intro.md

 **is attribute**

--   Hidden inside the Custom Elements spec is another significant feature &#x2013; the ability to indicate that a built-in element should be given a custom element name and API capabilities
+-   a native element can be given a custom element name and API capabilities

 Example: